ringcentral/engage-voice-api-docs/docs/postman.md

-# Using Postman to Test RingCX APIs
+# Using Postman to test RingCX APIs

 For easy testing using [Postman](https://www.getpostman.com/), RingCentral provides a Postman 2.0 Collection for RingCX.
 It is based on the RingCentral RingCX OpenAPI 3.0 Specificaion.
 While Postman can import an OpenAPI 3.0 Specification directly, RingCentral recommends using the Collection as it provides better authorization handling using Postman variables and environments as recommended by Postman.